A few more details to find your best deals

 Note that this unique Google Lens use case is most effective if your handwriting is legible or the homework problem is typed out.
 If your writing is a little scribbly, don’t be surprised if Google Lens doesn’t produce the correct answer or doesn’t recognize the math problem at all.

-Use Google Lens To Identify Plants and Animals
+Using Google Lens To Identify Plants and Animals

 You can even use Google Lens to identify different plants and animals: another handy feature if you are traveling abroad and want to learn more about the local natural environment.
+To do this, simply open your Google App, give it permission to access the camera hardware, and point Google Lens at the plant or animal you want to identify.

 Google Lens should quickly come up with the specimen's name and related information.
 However, give Google Lens plenty of space to analyze the subject; if you’re too close to the plant or animal, it might produce the wrong result.